What Is Squash?

 Why do people seem able to play until they’re old and gray?
 Perhaps because of all the factors mentioned earlier in this article — squash is quite simply a convenient way to get a great workout!
 And the longer you can play a sport, the better it is for your long-term health.

-Watch Squash on Video
+Watch squash on video

 Hopefully, all the words spilled above have given you a bit more information about my favorite sport, squash.
 But there’s no substitute for watching the game on video.
 So without further ado, here’s one of the greatest squash matches ever played: